About Pupil Premium

 - Improved emotional wellbeing and resilience

-The total student population of the school in 2014–15 was 64.
+The total student population of the school at the end of 2015–16 was 68.
 Of these pupils:

-1 (1.5%) had parents who are in the armed forces
+1 (1.5%) have parents who are in the armed forces

 Following an assessment of the needs of the individual pupils together with our desire to implement a sharper focus on the progress of vulnerable pupils, we focused our interventions on a number of areas.
 We included interventions in curriculum, care and emotional wellbeing in order to address the needs of the whole child and promote educational achievement.
 We spent the money in the following ways:

-- We identified social and emotional wellbeing as a development area across the school and we have used PP to increase the amount of support in this area.
-(Approx cost: £2,500)
+- We identified social and emotional wellbeing as a development area across the school and we have used PP to maintain the amount of support in this area.
+(Approx cost: £1,000)

-- We provided additional literacy support via speech and language therapy assistant to four PP pupils where this was assessed as a weakness across the curriculum.
-(Approx cost: £3,000
+- We provided additional literacy support via speech and language therapy assistant to six PP pupils where this was assessed as a weakness across the curriculum.
+(Approx cost: £4,000)

-- Play therapy have been piloted at the school to support emotional wellbeing and reduce the number of emotional outbursts occurring during the extended school day.
-(Approx cost: £1,500)
+- Play therapy have been successfully piloted at the school to support emotional wellbeing and reduce the number of emotional outbursts occurring during the extended school day.
+This has continued into the new academic year (Approx cost: £1,000)

-- We have provided physiotherapy to one PP pupil to improve mobility.
+- We continue to provided physiotherapy to one PP pupil to improve mobility.
 (Approx cost: £1,000)

 These interventions were implemented to support the pupils in closing the gap with their peers in terms of their communication and curriculum access and achievement.
 The strategies were generated through analysis of assessment data and the identification of barriers to learning determined through annual reviews and pupil progress meetings.